ZornitsaPesheva/FamilyTreeUploadImageNETCore/README.md

-# Tutorial: How to Upload Image Files from OrgChart JS to the server - ASP.NET Core
+# Tutorial: How to Upload Image Files from FamilyTree JS to the server - ASP.NET Core

 To upload image from the edit form you have to implement imageuploaded event hadler.
 Here is an example

 ```
-chart.editUI.on('element-btn-click', function (sender, args) {
+family.editUI.on('element-btn-click', function (sender, args) {
-    OrgChart.fileUploadDialog(function (file) {
+    FamilyTree.fileUploadDialog(function (file) {
         var formData = new FormData();
         formData.append('files', file);